rcravens/GenericRepository/README.markdown

 	//	of IDbSessionFactory using a variety of ORMs (e.g. NHibernate,
 	//	EF...etc).
 	//
+	// Assembly that contains the NHibernate mapping files.
+This assembly can contain
+	//	just mapping files.
+In that case add a class called 'Handle' to do reflection.
+	//
+	Assembly resources = Assembly.GetAssembly(typeof(NHibernate.Maps.Handle));

+	// Create the session factory.
+	//
-    IDbSessionFactory dbSessionFactory = new DbSessionFactory(connectionString)
+    IDbSessionFactory dbSessionFactory = new DbSessionFactory(connectionString, resources);

 	// When necessary...
 	//